akmenon1996/custom_email_generator/README.md

 3) Email Subject.
 4) Name of CSV file or path if it is not in directory.

+CSV file should contain the following details in the same order:
+Company Name, Receiver Name(Along with salutations if needed), email address.

 The output will contain a log file witrh details of emails sent and also and updated csv with only the details of the people to which the email was not successfully delivered to.